Explore our interactive decarbonization map and live environmental dashboard.

 Community6 min

-The Pollinator Effect: How Our Garden Network Supports Biodiversity
+How Our Garden Network Supports Pollinator Biodiversity

 Pollinator decline threatens one-third of our food supply.
 Our three-year monitoring study across 42 community gardens shows that even small urban green spaces can serve as critical refugia for native bee populations.